 1. Microsoft Virtual CDRom Control Panel

 Although this tool dates back to 2001, Microsoft actually re-released it in 2013 with a new webpage and an announcement the program does run on Windows 7 despite its age, but they still offer no support for it.
 What we like about this tool is it doesn’t require installation to mount ISO images and the whole package is very small in size consisting of only a driver file, executable and a text file.
 It does require a bit of manual work to install the driver though, so you need to read the included Readme.txt carefully.

 This is a useful addition to the DVDFab range of tools that specialize mainly in video ripping, conversion and playing.
 Virtual Drive is like a more simplified version of Daemon Tools, but has some nice advantages like support for up to 18 virtual disks, mounting a Blu-Ray ISO image or folder so it can be played in PowerDVD, and no adware/media tools offered during the install process.
 Although it doesn’t say on the website CD ISO images are supported, they work perfectly fine.
 DVDFab Virtual Drive supports mounting 8 types of disc image and works on windows XP and above.

 Mounting an ISO image file using WinCDEmu is really easy.
 Just install and all you need to do is to double click on the ISO image file to automatically mount it to a drive letter.
 If you want to unmount, just right click on the drive and select Eject.
-WinCDEmu also has a simple option to create an ISO from a CD/DVD, just right click on the drive in Explorer and Choose “Create ISO Image”.
-A portable version is available but isn’t as up to date as the installer.
+WinCDEmu has a simple option to create an ISO from a CD/DVD or Blu-Ray disc, just right click on the drive in Explorer and Choose to Create ISO Image.
+A portable version is also available but isn’t quite as up to date as the setup installer.
 There is support for XP to Windows 7 including 64-bit.